Hawksbill Sea Turtles In Maui: Rare Honuʻea Guide

 • Shell scutes don’t overlap the same way

-• In Hawaiʻi, greens are the sea turtle most commonly seen—and are also known for basking on beaches
+• In Hawaiʻi, the green sea turtle is the most commonly seen and is also known for basking on beaches

-Species identification chart comparing hawksbill and green sea turtle features (head, shell, and underside)
+Species identification diagram comparing hawksbill and green turtles by head, carapace, and plastron features.

 Where Hawksbill Turtles May Be Spotted In Maui Waters